clintonboys/clintonboys.github.io/_posts/2015-03-30-itunes-and-pitchfork.md

 ---

-I listen to a lot of music and for more than a decade now my main source of discovering new music has been [Pitchfork.com](http://www.pitchfork.com).
+I listen to a lot of music and for more than a decade now my main source of discovering new music has been [Pitchfork.com](http://www.pitchfork.com), particularly since all my friends only listen to hard trap and hip-hop so getting diverse recommendations from them can be difficult.

 Pitchfork is a fairly divisive source of musical recommendations.
 Some people swear by it; some people hate it.
 I think Pitchfork is quite a useful source of music discovery, and I think they have some great writers on staff, especially for many of the genres I like.
+I don't swear by it, and I do try to read other sources for recommendations, but I think my musical tastes are heavily influenced by the website.

 I decided to try and quantify exactly how much of my music taste and listening perferences are influenced by Pitchfork.com.